 The Master Scale Depot (MSD) in Chicago is a NIST certified metrology laboratory that is certified to calibrate Class F field test weight standards from 25 to 10,000 pounds, test carts and railroad track test weight cars on the master scale.
 All GIPSA railroad test weight standards and carts are calibrated at this facility.
 AAR member railroad test weight cars are calibrated at the MSD as part of the AAR agreement.
 GIPSA also offers calibration services at MSD to commercial entities for calibrating test weight standards and carts for a published fee.

-If you would like additional information, please contact Byron School, FGIS, Policies, Procedures and Market Analysis Branch via email at
+If you would like additional information, please contact Marcus Harwitz, FGIS, Policies, Procedures and Market Analysis Branch via email at

 Review of Weighing (Appeals)